 Also, you want to provide six to eight hours of darkness to offer quality sleep.
 They usually sleep till dawn.

-Hence a well-balance between sunlight and shade will ensure the optimal health conditions for your chicken flocks.
+Hence a balance between sunlight and shade will ensure the optimal health conditions for your chicken flocks.

 Should The Chicken Coop Be Placed Near To Your House?

 Keep your chicken house neither too close nor too far.
-The main advantage of placing the flock house near your residential has the chance to keep a close eye.
+The main advantage of placing the flock house near your residential area is the chance to keep a close eye.

 You can track your chicken’s movements and save the birds from predators.